An Inadequate and Outdated Approach

-Disclosure: I'm a passionate informal educator and I have a few years of experience as a high school teacher for English as a second language and Physics.
+I'm a passionate informal educator and I have a few years of experience as a high school teacher of English as a second language and physics.
 I don't want to say education is unneeded, I simply wish it would change for the better.
 So let me get on with my point.

 - It's a legacy system

 - Most of it is a waste of time

 - The wrong public mindsets are perpetuated by this system

 - One size never fitted all

 - The grading system is based on the wrong values

 - It values dry knowledge higher than applicable skills, progress, personality, and creativity

 So let's start by facing a truth that we are all aware of on some level, but usually try not to face—our educational system is archaic.
 It emerged in the time of the Industrial Revolution and it is designed to cater to that time of history and not current social reality.
 Education is still trying to grind children down to the size that would fit the needs of the industrial revolution.
 We can see this in the way we assign importance to different subjects.
 The most important subject in school is still maths, followed by languages, sciences, and humanities, with arts and music at the very bottom.
 This is the value that was assigned because of the needs of the Industrial Revolution and nobody had the guts to revise the curriculum in such a way that would be more adequate to the modern society which allows creative types equally lucrative career opportunities as engineers.
 Designers, musicians, artists, dancers and actors can actually do pretty well in the contemporary world.